 Alex Helfrecht (Writer/Director)

-Alex is UK-born director who specialises in adaptation and works across mediums.
-Born in Oxford, she read English at UCL and then trained as a theatre professional at Central School of Speech and Drama.
+Alex is UK-born writer/director who specialises in adaptation and works across mediums.
+Born in Oxford and raised in France and the Caribbean, she read English at UCL and then trained as a theatre professional at Central School of Speech and Drama.